 What makes you different?

-There’s a reason you’re doing what you’re doing – you knew you’d have competition when you started out, but you believed that your idea could uniquely benefit your customer base.
+There’s a reason you’re doing what you’re doing – you know there are other options out there, but you have chosen to support this business in this moment, because you believe that this business uniquely benefits your customer base in a way your competitors can’t.
 Now it’s time to articulate why.

 Decide on your key messages